This recipe for Deep Fried Brussels Sprouts, or Bruksel Lahanasi, is an absolute favorite of mine!

 Unquestionably, Nezih Pistar is the nicest guy you’ll ever meet and was so gracious with us!

-Needless to say, our event far exceeded our expectations and we have Nezih to thank for that!
+Our event far exceeded our expectations and we have Nezih to thank for that!

 So, when we found out that Ayse Meze was closing, we were seriously bummed.